evolutiatechion/mimix/README.md

 The implementation strictly adheres to all constraints:
 - ✅ MIMIX 3.1.2 Microkernel OS within modern GCC 15.2.1 20251211
 - ✅ ISO C90 / ANSI C89 (-std=c90) using POSIX compliance 200809L
-- ✅ 32-byte memory alignment for AVX-256 optimization
 - ✅ POSIX compliance with pthreads optimization
+- ✅ GPGPU using OpenCL
+- ✅ Secure cryptographic and checksum validation using OpenSSL
 - ✅ SIMD vectorization with AVX-256, AVX2, FMA
+- ✅ 32-byte memory alignment for AVX-256 optimization
 - ✅ No samples, simplifications, or demonstrations
 - ✅ Complete production implementation
 - ✅ Eclipse CDT IDE on Red Hat compatibility